Kurdish language: Current status

-Today, Sorani is an official language in Iraq.
-In Syria, on the other hand, publishing materials in Kurdish is forbidden, though this prohibition is not enforced any more due to the Syrian civil war.
+Today, Sorani is an official language in Iraq, and Kurmanji is a recognized national language in Syria.
+Prior to the Fall of the Assad regime, publishing materials in Kurdish was forbidden in Syria, although this prohibition was not enforced since the Syrian civil war.

 Before August 2002, the Turkish government placed severe restrictions on the use of Kurdish, prohibiting the language in education and broadcast media.
 In March 2006, Turkey allowed private television channels to begin airing programming in Kurdish.
 However, the Turkish government said that they must avoid showing children's cartoons, or educational programs that teach Kurdish, and could broadcast only for 45 minutes a day or four hours a week.
 The state-run Turkish Radio and Television Corporation (TRT) started its 24-hour Kurdish television station on 1 January 2009 with the motto "we live under the same sky".
 The Turkish prime minister sent a video message in Kurdish to the opening ceremony, which was attended by Minister of Culture and other state officials.
 The channel uses the X, W, and Q letters during broadcasting.
 However, most of these restrictions on private Kurdish television channels were relaxed in September 2009.
 In 2010, Kurdish municipalities in the southeast began printing marriage certificates, water bills, construction and road signs, as well as emergency, social and cultural notices in Kurdish alongside Turkish.
 Also Imams began to deliver Friday sermons in Kurdish and Esnaf price tags in Kurdish.
 Many mayors were tried for issuing public documents in Kurdish language.
 The Kurdish alphabet is not recognized in Turkey, and prior to 2013 the use of Kurdish names containing the letters X, W, and Q, which do not exist in the Turkish alphabet, was not allowed.
 In 2012, Kurdish-language lessons became an elective subject in public schools.
 Previously, Kurdish education had only been possible in private institutions.

 In Iran, though it is used in some local media and newspapers, it is not used in public schools.
 In 2005, 80 Syrian and Iranian Kurds took part in an experiment and gained scholarships to study in Kurdistan Region, Iraq, in their native tongue.

 In Kyrgyzstan, of the Kurdish population speak Kurdish as their native language.
 In Kazakhstan, the corresponding percentage is 88.7%.